estevanmaito/sharect/README.md

 ### .appendCustomShareButtons

-**DISCLAIMER: If you don't plan to share on any social media other than Facebook and Twitter (covered by the `.config` method above) you can safely ignore this method.**
+**⚠️DISCLAIMER⚠️: If you don't plan to share on any social media other than Facebook and Twitter (covered by the `.config` method above) you can safely ignore this method.**

 **Optional**.
 Extends the core social buttons.
 Expects an array of object(s) as argument containing an `icon` and a `url`.